cgiampalmo/twilio_android/README.md

 If you pick ejabberd make sure you use the latest version.
 Linux Distributions might bundle some very old versions of it.

 #### Where can I set up a custom hostname / port
-Conversations will automatically look up the SRV records for your domain name which can point to any hostname port combination.
+Messenger will automatically look up the SRV records for your domain name which can point to any hostname port combination.
 If your server doesn’t provide those please contact your admin and have them read [this](http://prosody.im/doc/dns#srv_records).
-If your server operator is unwilling to fix this you can enable advanced server settings in the expert settings of Conversations.
+If your server operator is unwilling to fix this you can enable advanced server settings in the expert settings of Messenger.

 #### I get 'Incompatible Server'